- Name: Kwon Hyuk / 혁권

 That love topic can also be found in the M/V Instagram released by the end of December 2017.
 In an interview Dean tacitly admitted that the song would indeed talk about his ex-girlfriend by some point.
 Or, at least he realized that it’s really commonplace for people to keep on stalking their ex on Instagram.

 ” We have to stop snooping around our ex’s instagram page “

 Dean in an Interview with 1theK, December 2017

-Overall, with that track both full of nostalgia and bitterness accompanied by a more than puzzling artistic direction, Dean, indeed, wanted to deliver a more intimate piece, a piece with which his generation could relate.
-He also explained that he would have really introspected himself and finally understand the unhealthy dimension of Instagram and the social networks.
+Overall, with that track both full of feelings of nostalgia and bitterness accompanied by a more than puzzling artistic direction, Dean, indeed, wanted to deliver a more intimate song, a song people of his generation could relate to.
+He also explained that he would have done a real work of introspection and finally came to understand the unhealthy dimension Instagram and social networks could have.
 From the waste of time to the stress they induced.

 ” I follow people that I look up to and people that I like, compared to those people, I feel infinitely small and lacking and see how many pretty, handsome and cool people there are on Instagram, I kept compared myself to them, and my friends going to these cool places while I was worn out from working in the studio.
 It felt like I was a lonely island placed away from all those people “